-The pick-up sensors are characterised by extreme long life due to their non-contacting and therefore almost wearfree mode of operation.
-Measurements are carried out by scanning a gear-tooth or pulse wheel.
+The pick-up sensors are characterised by extreme long life due to their non-contacting and therefore almost wear-free mode of operation.
+Measurements are carried out by scanning a gear tooth or pulse wheel.
 The speed sensor is placed at a particular distance above the wheel.

 Pick-up sensors use the Hall effect to capture driving speed.
 Rotational direction can also be determined.
-Two Hall elements are arranged in a relative geometrical position to one another within the pick-up sensor so that both revolutions and rotational direction can be determined.
+Two Hall elements are arranged in a relative geometrical position to one another within the pick-up sensor so that both revolution and rotational direction can be determined.
 The output levels of both receivable signals, galvanically separated from each other, are processed for a wide range of supply voltages.